compiler-disagg/TrackFM/README.md

 //reproduce Fastswap datapoints and generate plots ./run.sh
 ```

+## Reproduce Fastswap, AIFM results
-**Note to reproduce fastswap, AIFM results,  both the systems have to be first installed seperately in ```/home``` on both compute and memory server nodes.**.
+To reproduce fastswap, AIFM results,  both the systems have to be first installed seperately in ```/home``` on both compute and memory server nodes.
 We provide installation scripts, instructions for both AIFM and fastswap in the root directory of TrackFM.

 ## Using TrackFM

 TrackFM requires O1 opimized bitcode without vectorization.
 We provide sample make files in ```/home/TrackFM/sample_configs/TrackFM```.
-Example workflow
 ```
+#Example workflow
 cd /home/TrackFM/sample_configs/TrackFM
 clang -c -O1 main.c -emit-llvm
 cp make_chunk Makefile
 make
 ```
-TrackFM requires symbol rename of TrackFM binaries to distinguish between
+TrackFM renames binary symobls to distinguish between
 TrackFM std lib calls and the runtime std lib calls.
 TrackFM can ignore
 symbols that do not use remote memory, by specifying the symbol name in
  ```/home/TrackFM/app_symbols```.